giantcow/gatcg-api/README.md

 This is a work in progress!
 Expect LOTS of changes, but please feel free to file issues and/or PR's!

-A modeled version of the Grand Archive TCG API, using [Smithy].
+A modeled version of the Grand Archive TCG API, using [Smithy](https://smithy.io).

 This is a community maintained project, not endorsed by Weebs of the Shore.